dimaba/ABMtools/README.md

 2. Classes and functions to set up and run a model.
 3. Connections between agents and groups
 4. Ability to create a grid-based world and functions to make managing this world easier
+5. Ability to simulate multiple runs of the model in parallel

 ### Stuff that shouldn't be in a final version
 1. Real-time visualization.
 This is not NetLogo and doesn't want to be (although I take some inspiration from it here and there).